SpenceKonde/DxCore/megaavr/extras/Errata.md

 "If the UPDI is enabled" means that the UPDI peripheral is actually running.
 Only particularly relevant because it applies when the programmer resets the chip.
 So those registers are not reset until the programming session has ended and the chip is powercycled.
 Could be absolutely maddening to figure out in the event that you found yourself in this corner case, but very few people will trip over it...

-### Write Operation Lost if Consecutive Writes to Specific Address Spaces
+### Write Operation Lost if Consecutive Writes to Specific Address Spaces (present on all modern AVRs)
 *An ST/STD/STS instruction to address > = 64 followed by an ST/STD instruction to address < 64 or
 SLPCTRL.CTRLA will cause loss of the last write.*